ankschoubey/old-blog/_pages/philosophy.md

 **Part 3: Practices**

-1. How to implement Zero Trust in real life?
+1. Structuring your thoughts.
+Using mental models for truth and core values for vision.

 2. Spotting and navigating cognitive biases.
 3. Spotting and navigating logical fallacies.

-4. Structuring your thoughts.
-Using mental models for truth and core values for vision.
+4. How to catch lies and liars?
+Implement Zero-Trust in real life.

 5. Tell the truth.
-Or at-least not lie.
+Or atleast not lie.
 4. Learning to share your thoughts with others.
 (Intimate conversations) Why communication leads to better thinking.
 5. Developing Self Awareness